kubeshark/docs/src/pages/en/pcap.md

 Running the above command will open a local browser window using **Kubeshark**'s **Web UI** to present the content of the PCAP file.

+**TIP:** You can view the service dependency map of a previously stored PCAP file